johnwarden/jonathanwarden.com/content/theory/bayesian-argumentation/index.md

 Clearly the relevance of an argument depends on context: it depends on other beliefs the subject has about the state of world.

 Theoretically, if we have a model of some subject's beliefs about the world, we can identify the **corelevant** beliefs -- the beliefs cause the argument to be relevant.
-We will define this more precisely in the essay on [relevance and corelevance](/relevance-and-corelevance).
+I will define this more precisely in the essay on [relevance and corelevance](/relevance-and-corelevance).

-## Why Bayesian Argumentation?

-Like all models, the Bayesian model of subjective belief is an incomplete description of the human mind.
-But it is clearly defined.
-Building clear terminology on top of a clear model helps clarify our thinking, facilitate discussion, and sharpen our intuition about what argument actually is.

-There is a lot of recent academic work on Bayesian argumentation[^1][^2].
-These essay are intended not as an overview of current theory, but as a useful set of definitions and formulas for practitioners: specifically software engineers building practical applications of argumentation for AI, argument mapping systems, or in our particular case, design of [social protocols](https://social-protocols.org).
-Our goal is to provide a useful and clear vocabulary, with common-sense but precise definitions for common concepts related to argument strength.
-This can hopefully help clarify discussion among collaborators and prove useful in documentation and code.

-## Argumentation Theory and Warrants
+## Basic Argumentation Theory

 This idea of unexpressed beliefs that justify an argument evokes the idea of the **warrant** from the field of [argumentation theory](https://en.wikipedia.org/wiki/Argumentation_theory).
 Argumentation theory views argument as a kind of flexible, informal logic.
 People don't argue with logical syllogisms -- instead they make simple statements, or **claims** which support other claims.
 For example, I might claim *people are wearing jackets* to support the claim *it's probably cold outside*.